discordjs/guide/guide/popular-topics/embeds.md

 You don't need to include all the elements showcased above.
 If you want a simpler embed, just leave some out.
 :::

-The `.setColor()` method accepts a base 10 integer, HEX color string, an array of RGB values or specific color strings.
+The `.setColor()` method accepts an integer, HEX color string, an array of RGB values or specific color strings.
 You can find a list of them at [the Discord.js documentation](https://discord.js.org/#/docs/main/stable/typedef/ColorResolvable).

 `.addBlankField()` is a convenience method for `.addField('\u200b', '\u200b')` to add a spacer to the embed.
 This can also be used inline by passing `true` as the first parameter.